We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

-Parkinson's disease is when people are lacking in the chemical dopamine.
-Without this chemical, a person's movements will become slower and tasks can take longer to complete.
-The symptoms of Parkinson's will begin to appear as these nerve cells die (when 70% have died).
-There is currently no cure for Parkinson's and as it is progressive meaning it will worsen over time.
+Parkinson’s disease is when people are lacking in the chemical dopamine.
+Without this chemical, a person’s movements will become slower and tasks can take longer to complete.
+The symptoms of Parkinson’s will begin to appear as these nerve cells die (when 70% have died).
+There is currently no cure for Parkinson’s as it is progressive, this means that Parkinson’s disease will worsen over time.

 Speech and language therapy will help patients to cope with their difficulties arising from Parkinson’s disease, including speech, language, communication and swallowing difficulties.